whatminjacodes/tech-tuesday-tutorials/intro-to-ar/01-arcore-and-unity-setup/README.md

 Open the Processing project and follow the instructions in the comments of the code.
 Uncomment/comment the lines of code and run the software in between to see how the project changes.

 #### Topics
-- doawnloading Unity and getting a licence
+- downloading Unity and getting a licence
 - creating Android build
 - configuring ARCore